ramiel/mongoose-sequence/README.md

 ## Not automatic sequences

-Let say our user model has a `rank` field which gives the rank of the user in a tournament.
+Let's say our user model has a `rank` field which gives the rank of the user in a tournament.
 So it saves the arrival order of a user to the end of our amazing game.
 This field is of course a sequence but has to be incremented every time an event occurs.
 Because we have concurrent access to our database we want to be sure that the increment of this counter happens safely.
 Let's start by modifying our schema:

 ```js